Remarks on symmetric fusion categories of low rank in positive characteristic: Bounds for the ranks of symmetric fusion categories

-Let $s$ odd, $2\leq s< p-1$.
-Note that $L_s$ appears with nonzero multiplicity in either two basis elements, with multiplicity $1$ and $-1$, respectively, or in none (since it may cancel out with itself).
-On the other hand, $L_{p-1}$ appears in only one basis element (explicitly, the basis element $x_j$ such that $z^{p-2}+z^{-(p-2)}\in \mathcal O_j$), with multiplicity $1$.
+Consider first the set $\{2(0, x_i)\}_{i=1, \dots, k}$ of basis elements of $A_k$.
+Let $1<s< p-1$.
+Note that $L_s$ appears with nonzero multiplicity in either two of these elements, with multiplicity $1$ and $-1$, respectively, or in none (since it may cancel out with itself).
+On the other hand, $L_{1}$ and $L_{p-1}$ appear in only one basis element (explicitly, the basis element $2(0,x_j)$ such that $z^2+z^{-2}\in \mathcal O_j$), both with multiplicity $-1$.
+We will say $L_s$ is a ``positive" summand of $x_i$ if it has multiplicity 1 in $x_i$, and is a ``negative" summand if it has multiplicity $-1$.
+We will also say that $L_s$ is an ``odd" summand if $1\leq s \leq p-1$ is odd, and an ``even" summand when $s$ is even.

+Our assumption $k<\frac{p-1}{2}$ assures that every orbit has at least two elements.
+We thus claim that every $2(0,x_i)$ has at least one odd positive summand and one odd negative summand.
+In fact, this is clear for $i\ne 1$ since the number of odd positive summands in $2(0,x_i)$ is the same as the number of odd negative summands.
+For $2(0,x_1)$, the argument is the same as the one given in the proof of Theorem \ref{rango p-1/2}.

-Same as in the proof of Theorem \ref{rango p-1/2}, we will construct sequences of indexes, alternating between negative and positive summands of different $x_i$'s.
-By an analogous reasoning, the assumption $k<\frac{p-1}{2}$ implies that if $L_s$, $s\ne p-1$, is a positive summand of some $x_j$, then we can also find a negative summand $L_t$ of $x_j$.
+Our aim is to construct sequences of indexes, alternating between negative odd and positive odd summands of different $2(0,x_i)$'s.
+We know every basis element has at least one positive and one negative odd summand.
+With this in mind, we begin the construction of our sequences.